Gluten-Free Crab Cakes

 • Don’t skip the chill.
 Refrigerating the crab cakes before frying helps them stay firm and hold their shape in the pan.
 It’s 20 minutes well spent.

-Store cooked crab cakes in an airtight container in the refrigerator for up to 3 days.
-Let them cool completely before sealing to avoid condensation.
+Refrigerate: Store cooked crab cakes in an airtight container for up to 3 days.
+Let them cool completely before sealing.

-Freeze uncooked patties on a parchment-lined tray until solid, then transfer to a freezer-safe bag.
-Freeze for up to 1 month.
-Cook directly from frozen, adding 1–2 minutes per side, or thaw overnight in the fridge.
+Freeze: Freeze uncooked patties on a parchment-lined tray until solid, then transfer to a freezer-safe bag for up to 1 month.
+Cook directly from frozen, adding 1-2 minutes per side, or thaw overnight in the fridge.

-Reheat in a skillet over medium heat for the best texture.
-You can also warm them in a 350°F oven for 8–10 minutes.
-The microwave works in a pinch, but the exterior won’t stay crispy.
+Reheat: Skillet over medium heat for the best texture.
+You can also warm them in a 350°F oven for 8-10 minutes.
+The microwave works in a pinch but the exterior won’t stay crispy.

 Full plate of gluten-free crab cakes arranged around a bowl of tartar sauce with lemon wedges and parsley